dhanar10/sonoff-basicr2/README.md

 # sonoff-basicr2

-A simple python script for controlling SONOFF BASICR2
+A simple python script for controlling SONOFF BASICR2 (tested on firmware v3.5.0)

 ## Usage